Demon-X14/D-Onliner/README.md

 Once you enter your tokens, the application will log in to Discord using each token and keep the accounts online.

 ## Important Notes
+- ###  Please check for updates regularly to ensure you are using the latest version of **D-Onliner**.
-- Keep your tokens secure and do not share them with anyone, as they provide access to your Discord account(s).
+- Keep your tokens **secure** and do not share them with anyone, as they provide access to your Discord account(s).
-- D-Onliner is intended for personal use only and should not be used for malicious purposes, as it may violate Discord's terms of service.
+- **D-Onliner** is intended for personal use only and should not be used for malicious purposes, as it may violate Discord's terms of service.